feklistoff/ml-trial-task/README.rst

 - The service publishes the results per image over ZeroMQ
 - A CLI tool that takes a list of URLs or parses URLs from a CSV file, sends the request and listens for the published messages printing the results until all inferences have been received
 - A simple Dockerfile to run the service in a containerized environment (minimum working example)
-- Some unit tests for the service
+- Some unit tests (added a few tests to test_console.py)

 Local setup